 - Ask your instructor or a library staff member if you have any doubts!

-For additional tips, strategies, and suggested sites, check out the links below.
+For additional tips, strategies, and suggestions on using internet search engines, check out the links below.

 CGTC, Macon Campus